chriskirknielsen/dotcom-2024/src/content/posts/2025/2025-01-03-simple-table-of-contents-highlighter/index.md

 				}

 				headings.forEach((heading) => {
-					// Find the link in the TOC list matching the heading in this list of h2 elements const tocLink = getTocLinkFromHeading(heading);
+					// Find the link in the TOC list matching the heading in this list of hheding elements const tocLink = getTocLinkFromHeading(heading);

 					// If it's the last visible item, mark it to make it stand out, else, revert to the default style